wordswords/media-library-homepage/README.md

 ## Requirements

-Works under Debian Linux systems with Python 3 installed.
+Tested under latest Ubuntu LTS.

 # Installation

+1. Install lighttpd - `sudo apt install lighttpd`
-1) Run the script `install-media-library-homepage-server.sh`.
+2. Run the `./deploy-media-library-homepage.sh` script to deploy the page for the first time.
-2) Run this command to make your computer serve the homepage always on boot `sudo systemctl enable media-library-homepage-server`
+3. Run `sudo ln -s ${PWD}/deploy-media-library-homepage.sh /etc/cron.d/cron.daily/deploy-media-library-homepage` to make it update every day with the latest version.

 # Accessing the homepage

-The Python3 web server binds on all available interfaces on port 7777, so you should be able to access it on the installed computer via `http://localhost:7777` and over the network on port 7777 on your network IP address.
+1. Browse to `http://localhost` or equivalent, to view the homepage.

 # Editing the homepage